open-policy-agent/conftest/CONTRIBUTING.md

 ## Developer Certificate Of Origin

 The OPA project requires that contributors sign off on changes submitted to OPA repositories.
-As Conftest is now part of the OPA repositories Conftest requires contributors sign off on changes as well.
+As Conftest is now part of the OPA repositories, Conftest requires contributors sign off on changes as well.
 The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a simple way to certify that you wrote or have the right to submit the code you are contributing to the project.

 The DCO is a standard requirement for Linux Foundation and CNCF projects.